 Tajhat Rajbari / Rangpur Museum

 Just south of the city of Rangpur lies the Tajhat, a former “rajbari” or zamindar’s palace.
-After the end of the British Raj, this building was abandoned and it is decayed rapidly though it was used for a few years as a court during the 1980.
-In the year 2004, this building was largely restored and turned into a museum with old inscriptions, art and coins from this location on display.
+After the end of the British Raj, this building was abandoned and its decay was rapidly though it was used for a few years as a court during the 1980.
+In the year 2004, government largely restored this building and turned into a museum with old inscriptions, art and coins from this location on display.